You can’t pour from an empty cup

 Simply put, a mental health break is anything that allows you to step back, relax, and recharge your brain, so the juices coming flowing again.
 Mental health breaks can look different for everyone.
 Some mental health breaks may only last a few minutes.
 Others may include a week-long vacation.

 Ideal is a mixture of the two, smaller breaks to keep you going throughout the week, along with longer breaks to help perform a deeper reset.
+You may even treat yourself for a day at a medical spa and pamper yourself.

 “No activity is too trivial or small,” suggested Chirico, who has written two self-help style books.